-A. The compatibility test must make a statement about the compatibility, i.e. the compatibility of the simultaneous operation of the hardware and software components connected to the PLC, and display this to the test engineer.

-- B. The compatibility check must be able to run automatically during the PLC restart or during the loading of software onto the PLC. - C. The result of the compatibility check must enable a statement to be made about incompatibilities and errors found. - D. At the end of the compatibility check, the test engineer should be shown appropriate reactions to incompatibilities and errors found. - E. The compatibility check should work with hardware and software from different manufacturers in the industry.
+- A. The compatibility test must make a statement about the compatibility, i.e., the compatibility of the simultaneous operation of the hardware and software components connected to the PLC, and display this to the test engineer. - B. The compatibility check must be able to run automatically during the PLC restart or during the loading of software onto the PLC. - C. The result of the compatibility check must enable a statement to be made about the incompatibilities and errors found. - D. At the end of the compatibility check, the test engineer should be shown appropriate reactions to the incompatibilities and errors found. - E. The compatibility check should work with hardware and software from different manufacturers in the industry.

 4.2.
-Reference system
+Reference System

-The evaluation is carried out by testing the installation of new software on a hardware PLC on a reference system from the biopharmaceutical equipment supplier Sartorius.
-The concept presented for the compatibility check is applied and carried out.
-Two Sartorius industrial control systems are being used as possible real world application examples for the compatibility test.
-There are two different control system models which are used for the proof of concept.
+The evaluation was carried out by testing the installation of new software on a hardware PLC on a reference system from the biopharmaceutical equipment supplier Sartorius.
+The concept presented for the compatibility check was applied and carried out.
+Two Sartorius industrial control systems were used as possible real-world application examples for the compatibility test.
+There were two different control system models which were used for the proof of concept.

 One of the models contains a so-called software PLC.
 A virtual instance of a fully configurable and usable PLC is created on the I-PC.
 Communication with the field devices is then realized via an I/O module connected to the I-PC.
-Most engineering companies also uses automation scripts in its systems, which make it easier to process updates.
-WinCC OA is also used to implement a human-machine interface.
+Most engineering companies also use automation scripts in their systems, which make it easier to process updates.

 The second model uses a regular hardware PLC.
-This is supplied by an external power supply and connected to the I-PC via Ethernet to enable the PLC to be programmed.
+This is supplied by an external power supply and connected to the I-PC via PROFINET to enable the PLC to be programmed.
 The hardware PLC is physically connected to the field devices via digital and analog I/O modules.

-The assumed real world existing systems are developed by Sartorius with the TIA Portal from Siemens and are therefore suitable for demonstrating the application of the concept.
+The assumed real-world existing systems were developed by Sartorius with the TIA portal from Siemens and are therefore suitable for demonstrating the application of the concept.
 However, no Sartorius control system could be used to evaluate the concept on site.
-Therefore, the individual steps of the compatibility test were evaluated on a system from the P2O-Lab [6] at TU Dresden.
-The industrial control systems in the P2O-Lab mostly correspond to the real world models with hardware PLCs.
+Therefore, the individual steps of the compatibility test were evaluated on a similar system in the form of a decentralized periphery ET200 from Siemens in the P2O-Lab [7] at TU Dresden.
+The industrial control systems in the P2O-Lab mostly correspond to real-world models with hardware PLCs.